udaysarkarud/disquote/readme.md

 | Gratitude     | Religion      | Wellness       |                |
 | Happiness     | Sadness       | Wisdom         |                |
 | Health        | Science       |                |                |

-## Caching and API Integration

-The Disquote bot caches quotes in the PostgreSQL database.
-When a user requests a quote, the application first searches for a quote in the database based on the specified category.
-If there is no quote related to that category in the database, the application calls the external API.

-If the API returns a quote, the application saves it in the database and then returns the quote to the user.
-This caching mechanism ensures that subsequent requests for the same category can be served from the database without making unnecessary API calls.